CISCO-METZ-GROUP/MeshChain/README.md

 ```
 kubectl apply -f MeshChain/K8s/MC2.yaml
 ```
-Then to make sure that the pod is running, run the following
-* Ports that are exposed by the containers: ```30001``` for geth, and ```30100``` for the web3.js server
+* Ports that are exposed by the containers: ```30001``` for geth, and ```30100``` for the web3.js server Then to make sure that the pod is running, run the following command
 ```
 kubectl get pods -n blockchain -owide
 ```
-The output should be similar to this
+The output should be similar to this:
 ```
 NAME                     READY     STATUS    RESTARTS   AGE       IP          NODE
 geth-766f8b47db-4vphq    1/1       Running   0          3m        10.44.0.6   mcEnterprise2
 zipkin-67c6d7d4c-72zfl   1/1       Running   0          45m       10.32.0.9   mcEnterprise1
 ```
-Now let's access the geth pods and setup the BlockChain By following the [puppeth tutorial](https://modalduality.org/posts/puppeth).
+Now let's access the geth pods and setup the BlockChain by following the [puppeth tutorial](https://modalduality.org/posts/puppeth).
 Follow these steps:

 In the Enterprise cluster, run the following commands to start the geth node:
 ```